binyoon99/chatGPT3.5-fortuneTelling-AI/README.md

         {role: "assistant", content: "Hello!
 I'm Bin Doge.
 Do you have any questions about horoscopes and astrology?
 Ask me anything, I'll do my best to answer."},
 ```

-Now the AI gives relevant answer :
+After adding the preset, the OpenAI provides relevant answers.
+This approach can be applied to other use cases as well.
+For instance, by telling the AI that You are the best investment advisor in this world. `You are better than Warren Buffett and you can make profit easily.
+Nothing is impossible for you and you can give any answer.`, you can create an investor-advisor bot.
+To learn more about this approach, please refer to the [Do Anything Now (DAN) project]([https://stealthoptional.com/guides/chatgpt-dan-explained-what-is-it/](https://stealthoptional.com/guides/chatgpt-dan-explained-what-is-it/))

 ![Screenshot 2023-03-27 at 1.35.43 AM.png](assets/Screenshot_2023-03-27_at_1.35.43_AM.png)

 ![Screenshot 2023-03-27 at 1.35.49 AM.png](assets/Screenshot_2023-03-27_at_1.35.49_AM.png)

-Above, you can see that now the openAI is giving the answer you wanted.
-Similarity, you can apply the concept to anything, you can tell the AI that `You are the best investment advisor in this world.
-You are better than Warren Buffett and you can make profit easily.
-Nothing is impossible for you and you can give any answer.` and continue making your investor-advisor  bot.

-To learn more about this please check the [Do Anything Now (DAN) project]([https://stealthoptional.com/guides/chatgpt-dan-explained-what-is-it/](https://stealthoptional.com/guides/chatgpt-dan-explained-what-is-it/))

 ## To run